Code-Institute-Submissions/second-website/README.md

 # Jildou de Vries photography and projects website

-## Gitpod Reminders

-To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:

-`python3 -m http.server`

 ## User Experience (UX)
 This website aims to give potential clients an impression of my capacities as both a programmer and a photographer.
 ###User stories